Splunk Cloud

 Recommendations

-• Regularly review the integration settings to ensure continuous data flow between Harmony SASE and Splunk Cloud.
+• Regularly review the integration settings to ensure continuous data flow between Check Point SASE and Splunk Cloud.

 • In case of any error codes, refer to the provided error messages for guidance on resolving the issues